 In part thanks to the long ministry of Mr Wirgman – half a century – St Mary’s has remained faithful to the High Church style of worship.

 Following the liturgical reforms of the 1970s and ’80s, when the order of service was substantially altered and modern English established as the language of worship, most Anglican congregations in South Africa have abandoned the Book of Common Prayer of 1662, which for centuries has defined Anglican worship.
 St Mary’s, however, has remained faithful to the old Prayer Book.

-This work consists principally of building a new nave to extend the church out to the frontage of Main Street, increasing the seating accommodation, and providing a much-needed access for the congregation from Main Street, and building in addition a new library for the church records.
 Owing to the site being on the side of the hill, and the church floor being some 15 ft.
-(4.57 m) above Main Street pavement, the space below the new nave has been utilised for letting purposes as a shop or offices with a large basement below, the revenue from which will considerably assist in paying for the additions.
+(4.57 m) above the Main Street pavement, the space below the new nave has been utilised for letting purposes as a shop or offices with a large basement below, the revenue from which will considerably assist in paying for the additions.

-The total length of the church as completed, 160 ft.
-(48.8 m), makes it one of the largest Anglican parish churches in the Union.
+The total length of the church as completed was 160 ft.
+(48.8 m), making it one of the largest Anglican parish churches in the Union.
 A novel feature is the raking floor in new nave to improve the line of sight to choir and altar.